PJC-1/node_one/README.md

 - Why would we want to return some JSON you ask?
 Why would someone request this in a browser?
 Just imagine, that we had some javascript running on the front end in the browser, that javascript might make this request to a route on the api and that route returned the JSON.
 - Then we can return that data to the front end javascript so it can do something with that JSON.
 - It could output that JSON to the screen in a particular area.
 Basically update the view for the user.
 That would be a typical use case for Serving JSON.

+Basic Routing
+- Lets set up some basic routing.
+- Currently as we have it set up, when we run node app and proceed to 127.0.0.1:3000 in the browser.
+We will see the JSON displayed.
+- Even if we were to 127.0.0.1:3000/home we would still see the same JSON display.
+No matter what request is made the same data is displayed.
+- In a real world application, we would want to distinguish between different urls and send data depending what request is being made.
+As an example, is we go to 127.0.0.1:3000/home we would want to be served the index page.
+Or in another case if we go to 127.0.0.1:3000/api we would want to send the user some data maybe.
+- We need to create some sort of routing system in node.js.
+- If you notice when we are making a request to the server, we log what request is being made with this line:

+console.log('request was made: ' + req.url);

+- To find what request is being made we are accessing a property on the request object called url.
+We are listening to what the user is writing to the address bar and so we know what they are requesting.
+- Therefore we can use this to check what they have requested and then send them data depending on that request.
+- We can use an if statement to check what the user's request is and then send them something depending on that request.
+- As a note it is a good habit to get use to using the === comparative operator.
+- We can crate a condition that is true when the url property of the request object is equal to '/home' or if that same request object is equal to '/'.
+- example:

+var http = require('http');
+var fs = require('fs');

+var server = http.createServer(function(req,res){
+      console.log('request was made: ' + req.url);
+      if(req.url === '/home' || req.url === '/'){

+      }
+});

+server.listen(3000, '127.0.0.1');
+console.log('sanity check on port 3000.');

+- So if the condition is met the inside we can create the response header.
+- Use the writeHead method and pass into a status of 200, a content type of 'text/html' because we are sending a html page.
+- Next we need to create a readstream to be able to read the file.
+- We will use the fs module and the createReadStream method, and pass in the __dirname since the file we want to read is in the current directory and concatenate that with '/index.html'
+- Now we need to pipe that to the response object, which is a writable stream.
+- From here is we run now app and proceed to 127.0.0.1:3000 it will display the index.html page.
+- Both 127.0.0.1:3000 and 127.0.0.1:3000/home will display the same index.html page, but if the user tries to go to a url other than '/' or '/home' then the page will load infinitely trying to find that page.
+- example:

+var http = require('http');
+var fs = require('fs');

+var server = http.createServer(function(req,res){
+      console.log('request was made: ' + req.url);
+      if(req.url === '/home' || req.url === '/'){
+          res.writeHead(200, {'Content-Type': 'text/html'});
+          fs.createReadStream(__dirname + '/index.html').pipe(res);
+      }
+});

+server.listen(3000, '127.0.0.1');
+console.log('sanity check on port 3000.');

+- What we can do now is add some more routes.
+- We can extend the current if statement with an else if statement
+- In the else if condition lets add some logic that is true when the url property is equal to '/contact', where we would send back a contact page.
+- We can create the contact.html page similar to the index.html page.
+- example:

+var http = require('http');
+var fs = require('fs');

+var server = http.createServer(function(req,res){
+      console.log('request was made: ' + req.url);
+      if(req.url === '/home' || req.url === '/'){
+          res.writeHead(200, {'Content-Type': 'text/html'});
+          fs.createReadStream(__dirname + '/index.html').pipe(res);
+      } else if(req.url === '/contact'){
+          res.writeHead(200, {'Content-Type': 'text/html'});
+          fs.createReadStream(__dirname + '/contact.html').pipe(res);
+      }
+});

+server.listen(3000, '127.0.0.1');
+console.log('sanity check on port 3000.');

+- Now that we contact.html page and the route defined to handle the request to '/contacts' if we run node app, and request the url 127.0.0.1:3000/contact then we will see the contact page displayed in the browser.
+- What if we want to send back JSON instead?
+Like some kind of API endpoint, well we can do that as well.
+- Use the else if to continue the if else statement.
+Set the else if condition to check if the request object's url property is equal to '/api/ninjas', if this condition is met, then we want to send back some data, this is like some API endpoint that some javascript in the browser might request.
+- Lets first create an array of objects.
+- As a note, for the sake of this example we are creating the array of objects right in the else if executable code, in a real world application you would probably get this data from a database rather than just defining it here.
+- example:

+var http = require('http');
+var fs = require('fs');

+var server = http.createServer(function(req,res){
+      console.log('request was made: ' + req.url);
+      if(req.url === '/home' || req.url === '/'){
+          res.writeHead(200, {'Content-Type': 'text/html'});
+          fs.createReadStream(__dirname + '/index.html').pipe(res);
+      } else if(req.url === '/contact'){
+          res.writeHead(200, {'Content-Type': 'text/html'});
+          fs.createReadStream(__dirname + '/contact.html').pipe(res);
+      } else if (req.url === '/api/ninjas'){
+          var ninjas = [{name: 'ryu', age: 29,}, {name: 'yoshi', age: 32}];
+      }
+});

+server.listen(3000, '127.0.0.1');
+console.log('sanity check on port 3000.');

+- We are going to send this data as JSON to the browser (client).
+- To get this started we need to create the response header, and pass in a status of 200 and the content type this time will be 'application/json'.
+- Then we need to send that to the browser, lets use the response's end method, and pass into it the variable ninjas which has our data in it.
+But as we did a little while ago we need to convert out data into a string since the response object will expect either a buffer or a string.
+- So we can use JSON.stringify to convert our data into a string.
+- example:

+var http = require('http');
+var fs = require('fs');

+var server = http.createServer(function(req,res){
+      console.log('request was made: ' + req.url);
+      if(req.url === '/home' || req.url === '/'){
+          res.writeHead(200, {'Content-Type': 'text/html'});
+          fs.createReadStream(__dirname + '/index.html').pipe(res);
+      } else if(req.url === '/contact'){
+          res.writeHead(200, {'Content-Type': 'text/html'});
+          fs.createReadStream(__dirname + '/contact.html').pipe(res);
+      } else if (req.url === '/api/ninjas'){
+          var ninjas = [{name: 'ryu', age: 29,}, {name: 'yoshi', age: 32}];
+          res.writeHead(200, {'Content-Type': 'application/json'});
+          res.end(JSON.stringify(ninjas));
+      }
+});

+server.listen(3000, '127.0.0.1');
+console.log('sanity check on port 3000.');

+- Now if you save and run app node.
+If we proceed to 127.0.0.1:3000/api/ninjas then we will see the JSON data displayed in the browser.
+- So far we set up a few routes, but if we go to something that is not specifically set up in the app.js, then we will still get an infinitely loading browser.
+- A solution to this would be to send some type of 404 page, to explain to the user that we have not found the page they are requesting.
+- At the end of all the routes so far, we will create a catch all.
+It will not be an else if but rather just an else.
+Which will send a 404 page if the user requests a url that is not define.
+- It will look similar to setting up the other html pages.
+Make sure the content type is 'text/html' and be sure to pass in the url.
+- Be sure to change the response header's status in this case to 404.
+- Create the 404.html page.
+- This will be a catch all if none of our routes match when the user requests something.
+- example:

+var http = require('http');
+var fs = require('fs');

+var server = http.createServer(function(req,res){
+      console.log('request was made: ' + req.url);
+      if(req.url === '/home' || req.url === '/'){
+          res.writeHead(200, {'Content-Type': 'text/html'});
+          fs.createReadStream(__dirname + '/index.html').pipe(res);
+      } else if(req.url === '/contact'){
+          res.writeHead(200, {'Content-Type': 'text/html'});
+          fs.createReadStream(__dirname + '/contact.html').pipe(res);
+      } else if (req.url === '/api/ninjas'){
+          var ninjas = [{name: 'ryu', age: 29,}, {name: 'yoshi', age: 32}];
+          res.writeHead(200, {'Content-Type': 'application/json'});
+          res.end(JSON.stringify(ninjas));
+      } else {
+          res.writeHead(200, {'Content-Type': 'text/html'});
+          fs.createReadStream(__dirname + '/404.html').pipe(res);
+      }
+});

+server.listen(3000, '127.0.0.1');
+console.log('sanity check on port 3000.');